Ibn Battuta: Southeast Asia

-In 1345, Ibn Battuta traveled to Samudra Pasai Sultanate (called "al-Jawa") in present-day Aceh, Northern Sumatra, after 40 days voyage from Sunur Kawan.
+In 1345, Ibn Battuta travelled to Samudra Pasai Sultanate (called "al-Jawa") in present-day Aceh, Northern Sumatra, after 40 days voyage from Sunur Kawan.
 He notes in his travel log that the ruler of Samudra Pasai was a pious Muslim named Sultan Al-Malik Al-Zahir Jamal-ad-Din, who performed his religious duties with utmost zeal and often waged campaigns against animists in the region.
 The island of Sumatra, according to Ibn Battuta, was rich in camphor, areca nut, cloves, and tin.

 The madh'hab he observed was Imam Al-Shafi‘i, whose customs were similar to those he had previously seen in coastal India, especially among the Mappila Muslims, who were also followers of Imam Al-Shafi‘i.
 At that time Samudra Pasai marked the end of Dar al-Islam, because no territory east of this was ruled by a Muslim.
 Here he stayed for about two weeks in the wooden walled town as a guest of the sultan, and then the sultan provided him with supplies and sent him on his way on one of his own junks to China.

 Ibn Battuta first sailed for 21 days to a place called "Mul Jawa" (island of Java or Majapahit Java) which was a center of a Hindu empire.
 The empire spanned 2 months of travel, and ruled over the country of Qaqula and Qamara.
 He arrived at the walled city named Qaqula/Kakula, and observed that the city had war junks for pirate raiding and collecting tolls and that elephants were employed for various purposes.
 He met the ruler of Mul Jawa and stayed as a guest for three days.

 Ibn Battuta then sailed to a state called Kaylukari in the land of Tawalisi, where he met Urduja, a local princess.
 Urduja was a brave warrior, and her people were opponents of the Yuan dynasty.
 She was described as an "idolater", but could write the phrase Bismillah in Islamic calligraphy.
 The locations of Kaylukari and Tawalisi are disputed.
 Kaylukari might referred to Po Klong Garai in Champa (now southern Vietnam), and Urduja might be an aristocrat of Champa or Dai Viet.
 Filipinos widely believe that Kaylukari was in present-day Pangasinan Province of the Philippines.
 Their opposition to the Mongols might indicate 2 possible locations: Japan and Java (Majapahit).
 In modern times, Urduja has been featured in Filipino textbooks and films as a national heroine.
 Numerous other locations have been proposed, ranging from Java to somewhere in Guangdong Province, China.
 However, Sir Henry Yule and William Henry Scott consider both Tawalisi and Urduja to be entirely fictitious.
-(See Tawalisi for details.)

 From Kaylukari, Ibn Battuta finally reached Quanzhou in Fujian Province, China.